-Government Auditing Standards requires the auditor to perform limited procedures on the Internal Accounts' response to the findings identified in the accompanying management letter.
+Government Auditing Standards requires the auditor to perform limited procedures on the Internal Accounts' (provided by the District) response to the findings identified in the accompanying management letter.
 The District's response to the findings identified in our audit is described in the accompanying management's response.
 The District's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.